questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Discard:** Move dice to the grave.

 - **Double-Strike:** After the unit attacks in battle, it may attack and deal combat damage to that target again.
-The target unit does not counter unless they also have multiple attacks.
+The target unit does not counter-attack unless they also have multiple attacks.

-- **Drain:** Reduce a target unit's power by X and give that power to another unit.
+- **Drain:** Reduce a target unit's power by an amount and give that power to another unit.
 Does not count as damaging the unit.

 - **Draw:** Take dice from the stock, roll their values, and add them to the hand.

+- **Egg**: Set an attachment token.
+During your turn, you may use a Summon action to instead sacrifice any amount of Egg tokens you control and summon that many 1-power units.
+Units have the same Tribe as the caster of this effect.

 - **Evade:** The unit or token is removed from the field (not destroyed) and returns to the field under its owner's control at the end of the turn.
 Any damage or effects on the unit are removed.
 The unit cannot battle, activate, or be targeted while it is removed.
 The unit ignores and does not trigger effects while removed.

 - **Fading:** The unit decreases its power by 1 at the start of its controllers turn.

+- **Feature:** A field token.
+May be stacked infinitely.
+Effects apply to both fields unless specified to the owner's field.

 - **Frozen:** The unit or token cannot change its power or archetype.